 Note that this is the high-level API, to have more control over the dataset construction use the low-level API classes (FileSystemDataset, FilesystemDatasetFactory, etc.)

-source (path, list of paths, dataset, list of datasets or URI) –
+source (path, list of paths, dataset, list of datasets, (list of) batchesor tables, iterable of batches, RecordBatchReader, or URI) –

 - Path pointing to a single file: